Overview

 Program Outline

-This course introduces students to the concepts involved in the planning of events.
+In this course, students learn the fundamental concepts of event planning.
 Students are assigned to an actual event where in their capacity as a member of the event team they will be involved in the planning and delivery of a quality event.
 Recognized best practices in event management are reinforced throughout the course and the broader elements of events such as conferences, festivals, meetings, and sporting events are explored.

 Geographical Destinations is the study of people, places and environments from both a cultural and physical perspective.
 The course focuses on established and emerging destinations that are important to the tourism industry.
 Mapping identification exercises, independent research, and lectures are utilized throughout to provide students with a practical knowledge of worldwide destinations and how their fit within the global tourism industry.